 My research interests can be grouped into four main clusters.

 First, as a linguist and anthropologist, I have had the incredible privilege to work in collaborative partnership with communities in Himalayan region and more recently the Pacific Northwest.
 My work is informed by a background in ethnographic methods, anthropological theory and field linguistics.
-In addition to Nepal, where I have worked since 1992, my interest in the Himalayan region has taken me to Bhutan, where I co-direct a 5-year collaborative research project to document the endangered oral traditions of the nation; the Tibetan Autonomous Region of China, where I researched contemporary Nepali wage labour migrants; and also to Sikkim, where I directed the first modern linguistic survey of this small Indian state in partnership with the local government and a Sikkimese research institute.
-I feel very privileged to have had the opportunity to work in collaborative partnership with members of the Thangmi-speaking communities of eastern Nepal and Darjeeling district in India since 1996, and since 2014 with members of the Heiltsuk First Nation through a Haíɫzaqv Language Mobilization Partnership in which UBC is a member.
+In addition to Nepal, where I have worked since 1992, my interest in the Himalayan region has taken me to Bhutan, where I co-directed a 5-year collaborative research project to document the endangered oral traditions of the nation; the Tibetan Autonomous Region of China, where I researched contemporary Nepali wage labour migrants; and also to Sikkim, where I directed the first modern linguistic survey of this small Indian state in partnership with the local government and a Sikkimese research institute.
+I am very fortunate to have had the opportunity to work in partnership with members of the Thangmi-speaking communities of eastern Nepal and Darjeeling district in India since 1996, and since 2015 with members of the Heiltsuk First Nation through a Language and Culture Mobilization Partnership in which UBC is a founding member.

-Second, through my experience of long-term fieldwork, I have become increasingly interested in how insights derived from academic research can inform policy and practice.
-Since 2003, I have worked as an occasional consultant for the International Centre for Integrated Mountain Development (ICIMOD) and various UN agencies.
+Second, emerging out of these long-term collaborative partnerships, I have become increasingly interested in how insights derived from academic research can inform policy and practice.
+Since 2003, I have worked as an occasional consultant for the World Bank, the International Centre for Integrated Mountain Development (ICIMOD) and various UN agencies.
 Projects have included drafting the first inclusive multilingual education policy for Nepal, advising the Government of Nepal on the linguistic rights of its citizens and assessing the impact of sustainable ecotourism in Tibet.
 In 2007, I was asked to create and direct the Translation and Interpretation Unit in the United Nations Mission in Nepal (UNMIN), a special political mission mandated by the UN Security Council to support Nepal’s peace process.

 Mark directs both the World Oral Literature Project, an urgent global initiative to document and make accessible endangered oral literatures before they disappear without record, and the Digital Himalaya Project which he co-founded in 2000 as a platform to make multi-media resources from the Himalayan region widely available online.
 He is also the principal investigator for the Relational Lexicography project through which a group of aligned researchers are developing a framework and toolkit for collaborative, community-informed dictionary work with marginalized languages.
 Together with Sienna Craig, Mark edited Himalaya, the longest running, open access, interdisciplinary and peer-reviewed journal of Himalayan studies from 2013-2017.
 For over twenty years, Mark’s regional focus has been the Himalayan region (particularly Nepal, northern India and Bhutan), and more recently, the Pacific Northwest.
-Mark is very privileged to have had the opportunity to work in collaborative partnership with members of the Thangmi-speaking communities of eastern Nepal and Darjeeling district in India since 1996, and since 2014 with members of the Heiltsuk First Nation through a Haíɫzaqv Language Mobilization Partnership in which UBC is a member.
+Mark is very privileged to have had the opportunity to work in collaborative partnership with members of the Thangmi-speaking communities of eastern Nepal and Darjeeling district in India since 1996, and since 2014 with members of the Heiltsuk First Nation through a Heiltsuk Language Mobilization Partnership in which UBC is a member.

 Mark Turin writes and teaches on language reclamation, revitalization, documentation and conservation; language mapping, policies, politics and language rights; orality, archives, digital tools and technology.
 Indigenous methodologies and decolonial practice inform and shape his teaching and research.
 He is the author or co-author of four books, three travel guides, the editor of 12 volumes, and he edits a series on oral literature.
 Mark is a regular BBC presenter on issues of linguistic diversity and language endangerment.
-He also serves as Advisor to the Kalmyk Cultural Heritage Documentation Project I am one of three principal investigators on a major five-year collaborative research project supported by the Arcadia Fund to document and protect Bhutan’s oral traditions and a Co-Investigator on Partnership Grant from the Social Sciences and Humanities Research Council of Canada entitled First Nations Languages in the 21st Century: Looking Back, Looking Forward.
+Mark was one of three principal investigators on a major five-year collaborative research project supported by the Arcadia Fund to document and protect Bhutan’s oral traditions, and is currently an active Co-Investigator on a Partnership Grant from the Social Sciences and Humanities Research Council of Canada entitled First Nations Languages in the 21st Century: Looking Back, Looking Forward.
 In addition, together with colleagues at the Yale School Forestry & Environmental Studies, he has the role of Co-Investigator on a NASA-funded grant on Urban growth, land-use change, and growing vulnerability in the Greater Himalaya mountain range.
 Mark is honoured to have served on the Advisory Board of SAPIENS and as a member of the Steering Committee of UBC Language Sciences.